coaxial/hello/_posts/2022-10-03-system-failure.md

 one](https://www.youtube.com/watch?v=oMb_UKYHvto) instead).

-I recommend watching either video but if you can't, here is a summary: a company is making white/blue beads (depending on which video you watched) from a mix of white/blue and red beads.
-Workers are taught a specific and detailed way of scooping 50 beads from the mix and aren't allowed to deviate from the system.
+I recommend watching either video but if you can't, here is a summary: a company makes a product from glass beads of two different colors.
+The final product's quality depends on its color purity: having as little red beads as possible in the final mix is the objective.
+Workers are taught a specific and detailed way of scooping 50 beads at a time from the mix of beads and aren't allowed to deviate from the method.
 An inspector then counts the number of red beads in the scoop, and anything above an arbitrary number is deemed unsatisfactory.
-As time goes by, the company is struggling with quality issues from having too many red beads.
+As time goes by, the company struggles with quality issues from too many red beads.
 To try and improve things, the company introduces incentives like firing the worst performers, bonuses for the best performers, company swag and posters encouraging everyone to meet the quality objective, etc. As quality doesn't improve and there are still too many red beads in most batches, the company eventually goes bankrupt.

 As an outside observer, it's rather obvious that the outcome is 100% determined by the system and not by workers' skills.
 The overall number of red beads in